 Participants leave with a change plan focused on implementing selected innovation opportunities in their organizations.

 To get a better understanding of what the program offers, take a look at a sample schedule and curriculum (PDF) for the week.
-The 2023 schedule will be posted as soon as it’s available.
-Attendees should plan to arrive no later than 2:30 PM on Sunday, November 5 and depart after 3:30 PM on Friday, November 10.
+Attendees should plan to arrive no later than 2:30 PM on Sunday, November 2 and depart after 3:30 PM on Friday, November 7.

 The NACS Innovation Leadership Program is administered by faculty of the Sloan School of Management.
 Meet the professors lined up to present at this year’s program.